sbrookfield/rdiff-backup-gui/README.md

 # rdiff-backup-gui
-Attempt at gui for rdiff-backup
+Attempt at gui for rdiff-backup - not currently functioning

 Requirements:
 Python 3